TheStreet Lowers Addentax Group (NASDAQ:ATXG) to D

-TheStreet downgraded shares of Addentax Group (NASDAQ:ATXG – Get Rating) from a c rating to a d rating in a research report released on Friday morning, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Addentax Group (NASDAQ:ATXG – Get Rating) from a c rating to a d rating in a research note released on Friday, TheStreetRatingsTable reports.

 Addentax Group Stock Performance